simopt-admin/simopt/simopt/docs/cntnv.rst

 each working day to be sold to customers throughout the day.
 The quantity of liquid ordered has a cost to the vendor, :math:`c`, and a price at which the vendor sells it to the customer, :math:`s`.
 At the end of the day, if there is a quantity of liquid that has not been sold, it can be salvaged at a price, :math:`w`.
-The demand each day can be determined by a Burr Type XII distribution, it is denoted by :math:`D` and contains the parameters, alpha and beta.
+The demand each day can be determined by a Burr Type XII distribution, it is denoted by :math:`D` and contains the parameters, :math:`α` and :math:`β`.
 The Burr Type XII Distribution can have values that range anywhere from :math:`[0,∞)` and it also has a cumulative distribution function that is represented by the equation, :math:`F(x) = 1 - (1-x^α)^{-β}` where :math: `x, α,` and :math:`β` are all positive.
 There is a simulation that can calculate random variates from the Burr Type XII distribution.
 Ultimately, the goal of this problem is to determine the